-My name is Fanny Margolis, I was born in Montevideo in 1951, I´m an English teacher since 1981 and got my degree in Management Educational Projects at ORT University in 2002.
+My name is Fanny Margolis, I was born in Montevideo in 1951, I´ve been an English teacher since 1981 and got my degree in Management Educational Projects at ORT University in 2002.
 I worked for State Secondary Schools and private Schools.
 At the moment I teach business English in companies, and private adult courses at home.
 In 2007 I got my degree as a tour guide, and since then, I´ve been working in both areas: teaching and tourism.
-Since 2010, I´m participating in the Judaism courses at the Catholic University of Montevideo.
+Since 2010, I´ve been participating in the Judaism course at the Catholic University of Montevideo.

 Married in 1972, I have three children and two grandchildren.
 My father was born in 1918 in Vilnius (capital of Lithuania).Vilnius was first occupied by Poland, then by Russia and after by the Germans.

 In 1927, my grandfather, decided to emigrate to Uruguay because he had a brother, who had come here in 1925.